Culture Tips Borneo

 Avoid yellow wrapping paper, as it is the colour of royalty.

-If you give food, it must be “halal” (meaning permissible for Muslims).
+If you give food, it must be “Halal” (meaning permissible for Muslims).
+Most food in stores is labeled with an official seal stating it is Halal.

 Offer gifts with the right hand only or both hands if the item is large.